janhq/jan/docs/docs/guides/03-chatting/01-start-thread.md

   ]
 ---

-A thread is the conversations between an assistant and a user.
-This tutorial will walk you through the process of starting a thread on Jan.
+Jan persists your app usage locally on your filesystem, so your data never leaves your computer.
+This guide will walk you through how to direct manage your application files and start a thread.

 <br></br>